-If you have an outstanding item listed on your MyKU Student Homepage ‘To-Do List’, Kutztown University’s Financial Services office is now using CampusLogic Student Forms, an online process, to complete your financial aid verification.
-This new easy to use process will enable you to:
+If you have an outstanding item listed on your MyKU Student Homepage "To-Do List," Kutztown University’s Financial Services office is now using CampusLogic Student Forms, an online process, to complete your financial aid verification.
+This new, easy-to-use process will allow you to:

 - Complete financial aid forms on your phone, tablet, or computer

 - Securely upload documents from any device

 - Receive automated reminders about outstanding tasks and next steps

 There is a one-time account creation for first-time users.
 You’ll be asked for some basic information when creating your account.
 This information is used to validate your identity so that your electronic signature can be used on future forms.

 Follow the steps below to set up your account from any mobile device or computer:

 Once your account is created, any required tasks you need to complete will become available.

 **If we already have tax documentation for you, you do not need to submit this information again.
 This will be uploaded to your portal on your behalf once you have created your account and completed the household form.